 What are some Examples of Comparative Fault?

-- Pedestrian Hit By Car: You are a pedestrian.
-You have been struck by a car that went through a stop sign while you were crossing the street within a marked crosswalk, but you may not have had the green cross signal.
-All things being equal, this could be a relatively easy case to prove on the issue of liability, or fault.
-On the other hand, other things are often not equal, and additional facts could affect any determination on the issue of liability.
-In these situations it critical to collect all the information and present the favorable findings to the insurance company or the party at fault.
+- Pedestrian Hit by Car: You are a pedestrian.
+You have been struck by a car that went through a stop light while you were crossing the street within a marked crosswalk, but you may not have had the green cross signal.
+All things being equal, this could be a relatively easy case to prove on the issue of liability or fault.
+On the other hand, additional facts could affect any determination on the issue of liability.
+In these situations, it critical to collect all the information, including witness information, to present favorable findings to the insurance company or the party at fault.

 - Car on Car Accident: You are in a collision with another car.
 It occurred at an uncontrolled intersection.
 The result in this case will depend upon a number of factors, and likely will hinge upon the testimony of witnesses, including yourself and the other driver.
 Police reports can play a role, but the police report is not the final factor in determining fault.
 Even if the police say you are at fault, does not mean you are!
-In these situations the Kelly Law Team might try to find a security video from a local store or do a forensic analysis of the accident.
+In these situations, the Kelly Law Team might try to find a security video from a local store or do a forensic analysis of the accident to prove your claim.

-- Rear Ended Your car is hit in the rear by the vehicle behind of you and you then hit the car in front of you.
+- Multiple Car Rear Ender: Your car is hit in the rear by the vehicle behind of you and you then hit the car in front of you.
 While there are exceptions, rear-ending another car usually translates into liability.
 This applies whether your car is traveling on the highway or stopped at traffic light, stop sign or pedestrian crossing.
 Many of these accidents are caused by inattention, and others by speeding, and traveling too closely to the car in front of you.
-Each of these factors combined results in the total fault, and thus compensation which can be collected on your behalf.
+Each of these factors combined results in the comparative fault, and thus compensation which can be collected on your behalf.

 What Should I Consider When Hiring a Car Accident Lawyer?

-Along with abilities, client testimonials, ultimately, you’ll want your attorney to be a person who inspires confidence in you.
+Along with extensive abilities and positive client testimonials, ultimately, you’ll want your attorney to be a person who inspires confidence in you.
 The Kelly Law Team will handle the investigation and communication with the adverse parties so you can focus on your treatment and feeling better as soon as possible.

 Contact us today for a free, confidential consultation.
 You only pay if we win your case.